Off-Narrative-Labs/Tuxedo/README.md

 Thanks to this crate, when a test case would fail to compile against your code, this is treated as a test failure.
 When all the tests pass for the section you are working on, move on to the next section

+## Use as a Template

+In addition to acting as a tutorial, this repository is also the canonical Tuxedo Template.
+If you are ready to build a new Tuxedo project, fork this repo and get started.
+Using the same repository as both a tutorial and a template allows developers to continue their learning journey from the tutorial into their own project in a seamless and natural way.
+It also lowers the maintenance cost of having separate template and tutorial products.

+Because this is the canonical way to get started with Tuxedo, this repository also comes with some real-world niceties including CI to build and test your Rust code as well as a Dockerfile.
+You are free to remove or modify any of these, but we hope they will serve as a useful starting point.

+## Git Strategy

+The contents of this repository are branches of the same git history as the [upstream Tuxedo repository]().
+This makes it easy to merge, cherry-pick, or rebase your project as changes come into Tuxedo itself.

 ## Tutorial Contents

+We will implement a runtime with two fungible tokens and an decentralized exchange between those tokens based on an order book.
+To get familiar with the concepts of an order book see [TODO link from slides]().

 ### Add a Token